-Some cases of JLNS have had parents who were related by blood (consanguineous).
+Some patients with JLNS have had parents who were related by blood (consanguineous).
 All individuals carry 4-5 abnormal genes.
 Parents who are close relatives have a higher chance than unrelated parents to both carry the same abnormal gene, which increases the risk to have children with a recessive genetic disorder.

 JLNS affects males and females in equal numbers, but females seem to have a lower number of life-threatening events.
 JLNS is generally present in early childhood with a 90% chance of symptomatic problems by the age of 18.
 The prevalence of the disorder is 1 to 6 people per 1,000,000 live births.
 The disorder has a higher prevalence in Norway as well as Sweden (both are 1 in 200,000).

 A diagnosis of JLNS is made based upon a thorough clinical evaluation, a detailed patient history and a specialized test called an electrocardiogram (ECG or EKG).
 Children with congenital sensorineural hearing loss, particularly those with an unexplained history of fainting, syncope or sudden cardiac arrest, should be evaluated for JLNS.
 An electrocardiogram records the heart’s electrical impulses, may reveal abnormal electrical patterns such as a prolonged QT interval characteristic of individuals with JLNS.
 A diagnosis can be confirmed through molecular genetic tests that detect disease-specific mutations in the KCNQ1 gene or the KCNE1 gene.
 Gene sequencing of the KCNQ1 gene is usually performed as a first step since most affected individuals have mutations in this gene.
 The diagnosis is crucial to make before anesthesia and surgery, i.e. for insertion of a cochlear implant in congenitally deaf children because of the risk of cardiac severe complications in the case of JLNS.

 The treatment of individuals with JLNS is aimed at treating hearing loss and preventing characteristic symptoms such as loss of consciousness or cardiac arrest.
 Specific medications, avoidance of triggering events such as competitive sports, triggers that elicit intense emotions (Tranebjaerg L et al, GeneReviews), and certain medical devices may all be used to treat individuals with JLNS.